 There are three Links in Super Smash Bros.
 Ultimate — Link, Young Link, and Toon Link, and today we’re covering the coolest of the three.
 Compared to his two counterparts, Toon Link is sort of middle-of-the-road in that he is neither considered particularly strong nor particularly weak.
 If you’d like to learn more about the Hero of Winds and his rich metagame history, feel free to read his corresponding wiki page for additional information.
 Otherwise, let’s jump right into today’s training!

-Let’s start off with some Spirit recommendations!
-If you’d like to send your FP to participate in Spirits tournaments (or if you just want to raise a powerful Raid Boss), then we’ve got a bunch of setups here that work well on Toon Link.
-If you want to learn more about how Spirits work in this game, be sure to read our full guide — or just bookmark it for later!
-In the meantime, here are some bonus recommendations for Toon Link:
+Let’s start with some Spirit recommendations!
+If you’d like to have your FP participate in Spirits tournaments (or if you just want to raise a powerful Raid Boss), then we’ve got a bunch of setups here that work well with Toon Link.
+If you want to learn more about how Spirits work in this game, be sure to read our full Spirits guide — or just bookmark it for later!

-- Banned bonuses: From an objective point of view, Toon Link’s strongest bonus setup is Armor Knight plus Trade-Off Ability ↑.
+- Banned bonuses: From an objective point of view, Toon Link’s strongest bonus setup is Armor Knight plus Move Speed ↑.
 With this build, he’ll enjoy a 1.15x attack boost and a 1.8x defense boost.
-And then Trade-Off Ability ↑ adds even more buffs beyond that!
-Do note that most tournaments keep Armor Knight banned due to its incredible power.
+And then Move Speed ↑ adds a speed boost in addition!
+Do note that most tournaments keep Armor Knight banned due to its incredible power (and over-centralization).

-- Tournament-legal bonuses: Other options you could use on a competitive FP include Weapon Attack ↑, Weapon Attack ↑ (yes, two of them), Air Defense ↑, Critical-Health Stats ↑, and Shield Durability ↑.
+- Tournament-legal bonuses: Toon Link’s best legal bonus effects include Weapon Attack ↑, Weapon Attack ↑ (yes, two of them), Air Defense ↑, Critical-Health Stats ↑, and Shield Durability ↑.
 You could also try Mouthful of Curry or Critical Healing & Metal if you want!

 Regarding stat distributions, you can either keep your Toon Link’s spread balanced (2100 / 2100) or invest in additional attack points (2500 / 1700).
-Make sure the FP’s Spirit-type is Neutral so it doesn’t lose Spirit-type matchups if it fights other FPs at some point!
+Anything’s fine!
+Make sure the FP’s Spirit type is Neutral — that way, it won’t lose Spirit-type matchups when it fights other Figure Players later on down the line.

 Raid Boss Training

-- Forward tilt and neutral attack should be used at close range.
-A little bit of forward smash works here too when the FP is at high percentages.
+- Forward tilt, jab, and down tilt are Toon Link’s main damage-rackers at close range.
+A little bit of forward smash here and there helps him secure KOs at high percentages, too.

 - For his grab, Toon Link fires off a Hookshot.
 It’s got decent range, but it’s also rather slow.
-When your FP is at high percentages, you can grab and KO it with a back throw.
-Don’t grab too often, as the Hookshot leaves Toon Link vulnerable if it misses.
+When your FP is at high percentages, grab it and earn a quick KO with a back throw.
+Don’t grab too often, though, as the Hookshot does leave Toon Link vulnerable if it misses.

-It’s difficult (if not impossible) for Toon Link and Young Link to hold a candle to Link, who is one of the most popular and successful tournament contenders in competitive amiibo training.
+It’s very difficult (if not flat-out impossible) for Toon Link and Young Link to hold a candle to Link, who has cemented himself as one of the most popular and successful tournament contenders in the world of competitive amiibo training.
 They can at least try to hold a candle to him, though, so we hope this guide helps get you on the right track!
-If you have any questions, feel free to join our Discord server and ask.
-If you want to learn how to enter online tournaments, please refer to our handy guide.
-As always, we also appreciate donations if you like what you read today.
-We’ve also got a Patreon page as an alternative option!
+If you have any questions, feel free to direct them to our community on Discord.
+If you’re looking to get involved in tournaments, learn how via this link.
 Until next time — happy training!

-If you would like to read more amiibo training guides, please follow this link.
+If you would like to read more about amiibo training, please follow this link.